ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Incremental Hydration, Signals, SSR and More</blockquote>

 <h3>4.
-10 Must-Know JavaScript Web APIs for Every Developer - <a href="https://medium.com/@mohammadrajpura/10-must-know-javascript-web-apis-for-every-developer-162b158c7f56" target="_blank" rel="noopener noreferrer">link</a></h3>
+Demystifying JavaScript Memory Management: A Friendly Guide - <a href="https://medium.com/@karanssoni2002/demystifying-javascript-memory-management-a-friendly-guide-22787c6f4f2f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammad Rajpura`**
+✍️ **posted by `Karan`**

-<blockquote>Imagine building a website that could instantly tell you the weather ⛈️, access your location to suggest nearby restaurants 🍽️, or even…</blockquote>
+<blockquote>Hey there, fellow developer!
+Have you ever wondered what happens to the memory when you declare variables, create objects, or use functions…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>